Nonlinear optics: Wave equation in a nonlinear material

 is true in general, even for an isotropic medium.
 However, even when this term is not identically 0, it is often negligibly small and thus in practice is usually ignored, giving us the standard nonlinear wave equation:

 Nonlinearities as a wave-mixing process

 The nonlinear wave equation is an inhomogeneous differential equation.
-The general solution comes from the study of ordinary differential equations and can be obtained by the use of a Green's function.
-Physically one gets the normal electromagnetic wave solutions to the homogeneous part of the wave equation:
+The general solution comes from the study of partial differential equations and can be obtained by the use of a Green's function.
+Physically, one gets the electromagnetic wave solutions to the homogeneous part of the wave equation: